yshterev/asteroid-multiplayer/README.md

 # Multiplayer Phaser Game

+**Note:** This is just a dev playground for learning purposes.
+It is not optimized for publishing or mobile.

 Based on the [Multiplayer Phaser Game Book](https://leanpub.com/buildmultiplayergame) by @code0wl

-Once you have forked or downloaded this repo you can start it with the following command

 ### How to run
 ```bash